unpwnabl/OverTheWire-Natas-Solutions/README.md

 print("Found following characters: " + present_characters)
 ```
 Doing so, we found all of the possible characters present in the password, but they aren't in order.
-To do so, we'd need to know where the password starts or ends. `grep` has a nice trick up its sleeve to do so: if we start a word with the character `^` (which represents the beginning of a line), we can reconstruct it from there.
-So, let's fix the code and get the password:
+To do so, we'd need to know where the password starts or ends. `grep` has a nice trick up its sleeve to do so: if we start a word with the character `^` (which represents the beginning of a line), we can reconstruct it from there from the following payload = `$(grep ^{password} /etc/natas_webpass/natas17)injection`.
+So, let's fix the code and get the password: <br>
 [`better-blind-command.py`](/scripts/lvl16/better-blind-command.py)
 ```python
 import string       # For password generation